 How to fold clothes to save space?

 Many travelers are adamantly in the camp that rolling your clothes in neat, tight little sausages will save space in your luggage.
 In some cases, that is absolutely true.
 Rolling clothes really can save space in your luggage.
-In part this is because as you begin to pack rolled items into your bag it gives the appearance of having additional room verses adding folded items.
+This is partly because as you begin to pack rolled items into your bag, it gives the appearance of having additional room versus adding folded items.

 Items like socks and underwear, lightweight t-shirts, pants, tops, and skirts are ideally suited to the rolling method.
 These are thinner items of like sizes that can be folded into like-sized squares and then rolled tightly.
 Some travelers even swear by using a small rubber band to secure each little sausage into tight bundles that pack down easily and can save a ton of space.

 On the other hand, rolling your clothes will not save space when traveling with bulky items like sweaters, which can actually take up more space when rolled.
-It’s also not a great idea to roll button-up shirts and formal wear as fabric gets bunched up when it is rolled, causing creasing.
-In this case, to save space you'll want to fold them neatly into stacks and then use a compression sac to save space.
+It’s also not a great idea to roll button-up shirts and formal wear, as certain fabrics get bunched up when they’re rolled, causing creasing.
+In this case, you'll want to fold them neatly into stacks and then use a compression sac to save space.

 One great advantage of rolling your clothes is that you can see the contents of your bag without having to lift layers of folded items.
 This can be handy if you’re staying somewhere like a hostel dorm where you don’t have space to unpack.